nvim-lualine/lualine.nvim/BREAKING_CHANGES.md

-This file contains breaking changes that have been made in this branch to make it easier to switch from [hoob3rt/lualine.nvim](https://github.com/hoob3rt/lualine.nvim) This file contains changes in chronological order.
+This file contains breaking changes in chronological order.
 It's possible breaking change has been made several times to the same thing.
 In that case the one nearest the bottom indicates current state.

 ### Color option unification
 color_added, color_modified, color_removed options in diff & color_error,